Sessions said he didn't lie under oath

+Washington (CNN)President Donald Trump's repeated public comments attacking the Justice Department have not influenced the department or ongoing investigations, Attorney General Jeff Sessions said Tuesday during a contentious House judiciary committee hearing.

+Sessions said although his Justice Department will consider investigations into Hillary Clinton, he could not say whether he would recuse himself from the matter, contradicting his previous statements on the matter.

-Washington (CNN)Attorney General Jeff Sessions on Tuesday told lawmakers that he now remembers a meeting with Trump campaign aide George Papadopoulos, whose work is now a focus of Robert Mueller's special counsel investigation into Russian election meddling, but denied having a clear memory of full the conversation.
+Sessions also testified that he now remembers a meeting with Trump campaign aide George Papadopoulos, whose work is now a focus of Robert Mueller's special counsel investigation into Russian election meddling, but denied having a clear memory of the full conversation.

+The hearing comes after a year where Sessions has been under repeated pressure from the President to launch investigations into Clinton -- including on the Uranium One deal approved while she was secretary of state -- and has been under fire from congressional Democrats about his answers on Russia and push end the DACA program for undocumented immigrants brought to the United States as children, among other issues.

+"A President cannot improperly influence an investigation," Sessions said.
+"And I have not been improperly influenced and would not be improperly influenced."

+Sessions testified that he now remembers the meeting Papadopoulos, but his memory about conversations is limited.

-"I do now recall the March 2016 meeting at Trump Hotel that Mr. Papadopoulos attended, but I have no clear recollection of the details of what he said at that meeting," Sessions told the House judiciary committee, answering questions before Congress for the third time since being sworn in.
+"I do now recall the March 2016 meeting at Trump Hotel that Mr. Papadopoulos attended, but I have no clear recollection of the details of what he said at that meeting," Sessions said.

 Sessions previously said he had "no recollection" of the meeting that he chaired that included Papadopoulos until a picture of it surfaced after the staffer's guilty plea for false statements.